Estimate Time5 min

 (See the most recent fund information.)

-To be sure, as we look to 2024 there are reasons for near-term caution on the economic and consumer backdrop.
-However, as a sector portfolio manager my focus remains on the longer term.
-Fortunately, consumer discretionary is a wide and diverse sector that can offer pockets of attractively valued stocks.
+To be sure, as I look to 2025 there are reasons for near-term caution on the economic and consumer backdrop.
+While I believe it is important to be aware of the macro environment, my investment process is primarily based on bottom-up fundamental research and an evaluation of the prospects for individual stocks.
+Fortunately, consumer discretionary is a diverse sector that can offer pockets of attractive valuation in a variety of market environments.
 Fidelity's research insights can help me uncover those companies with strong risk-reward profiles and long-term growth potential.

 Jordan Michaels